fxclient/FXclient/readme.md

 ## What is FX Client?
 FX Client is the first Territorial.io client, targeting better User Interface and better User Experience, It's basically Territorial.io but better.

+**You can use the latest version of the client here: https://mohsenemx.github.io/FXclient/**

 ## Features:
 1. It's 100% free and open source on Github
 2. It's Ad free and removes game's default ads.